 In July-August 2014, the factions put up a united front after Israel launches a 50-day blitz against Gaza in response to rocket fire, but the unity government falls apart months later.

-In May 2017, Hamas makes a major revision to its founding charter, easing its stance on Israel after having long called for its destruction.
+In May 2017, Hamas makes a major policy revision, easing its stance on Israel after having long called for its destruction.

 The Islamist group says its struggle is not against Jews but against Israel as an occupier, and accepts the idea of a Palestinian state in territories occupied by Israel in the Six-Day War of 1967.